Curriculum Night 2017

 - Speech/OT/APE: Students receive services from these related service providers to meet the needs detailed in their IEPs.
 These specialists also observe other daily sessions, consult with staff and participate on building skills where appropriate.

-- Specials: The SRC classes attend Music, Library and Technology.
+- Specials: The SRC classes attend PE, Music, Library and Technology.